 In the spring of 2009, a different influenza virus - one that had never been seen before - suddenly appeared.
 The novel virus, commonly called swine flu, is named influenza A (H1N1).
 Unlike the avian H5N1 flu, the H1N1 swine flu is capable of being transmitted easily from person to person.
 Fortunately, however, H1N1 is far less deadly than the H5N1 virus.
 In only a few short weeks after emerging in North America, the new H1N1 virus reached around the world.
 As a result of the rapid, global spread of H1N1, the first pandemic of the 21st century was declared in June of 2009.

-Because flu viruses change so easily and often, are unpredictable, and can be deadly, it is always a great concern when a new flu virus emerges, because the general population does not have immunity and nearly everyone is susceptible.
 Although the 2009 H1N1 pandemic did not turn out to be as deadly as initially feared, the next pandemic flu virus could emerge at any time, and we must remain vigilant.
-Hopefully, the knowledge gained in response to the H5N1 and 2009 H1N1 outbreaks, and continued research to more completely understand the influenza virus and to improve vaccine and drug development, will enable us to minimize the effects of future influenza outbreaks.
+Hopefully, the knowledge gained in response to the H5N1 and 2009 H1N1 outbreaks, and continued research to more completely understand influenza virus, as well as improvements in vaccine and drug development, will enable us to minimize the effects of future influenza outbreaks.

 Although many different combinations of the HA and NA proteins are possible, viruses with only a few of the possible combinations circulate through the human population at any given time.
-Currently, subtypes H1N1, H1N2, and H3N2 are found in people.
-Other subtypes are found in animals.
+Currently, subtypes H1N1 and H3N2 are in general circulation in people.
+Other combinations circulate in animals, such as the H5N1 virus found in birds.
 The subtypes that exist within a population change over time.
-The H2N2 subtype, which infected people between 1957 and 1968, is no longer found in humans.
+For example, the H2N2 subtype, which infected people between 1957 and 1968, is no longer found in humans.

 Shifting, or antigenic shift, is an abrupt, major change in the virus, which produces a new combination of the HA and NA proteins.
 These new influenza virus subtypes have not been seen in humans (or at least not for a very long time), and because they are so different from existing influenza viruses, people have very little protection against them.
 When this happens, and the newly created subtype can be transmitted easily from one person to another, a pandemic could occur.

 Virus shift can take place when a person or animal is infected with two different subtypes of influenza.
 Take the case, for example, where there are two different subtypes of influenza circulating at the same time, one in humans and one in ducks.
 The human subtype is able to infect humans and pigs, but not ducks, while the duck subtype is able to infect ducks and pigs, but not humans.
-Consider what can happen when a pig becomes infected with both the human and duck influenza subtypes at the same time.
-Inside an infected cell, the segments of both viruses are scrambled or reassorted, so that a human virus particle is assembled that contains the duck HA segment instead of the human HA segment.
+When a pig becomes infected with both the human and duck influenza subtypes at the same time, the segments of both viruses are scrambled or reassorted. inside an infected pig cell.
+As a result, a human virus particle could assemble that contains the duck HA segment instead of the human HA segment.
 A new virus subtype has been created.
-This new subtype can infect humans, but because it has the new duck version of the HA protein, the human immune system would not be able to defend an infected person against the new virus subtype.
-The virus may continue to change to allow it to spread more easily in its new host, and widespread illness and death could result.
+This new subtype could infect humans, but because it has the new duck version of the HA protein, the human immune system would not be able to defend an infected person against the new virus subtype.
+The virus could continue to change to allow it to spread more easily in its new host, and widespread illness and death could result.

 Virus shift can also occur when an avian strain becomes adapted to humans, so that the avian virus is easily transmitted from person to person.
 In this case, the avian strain jumps directly from birds to humans, without mixing or reassortment of the genetic material of influenza strains from different species.